 Learn how to draw a great looking Ice Cube with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Ice Cube drawing.

 The Encyclopaedia Britannica defines ice as “solid water.”
 It is common knowledge that water or water vapor transforms into ice at temperatures below zero degrees Celsius or 32 degrees Fahrenheit.
 But how is this feat accomplished?